donkirkby/donimoes/docs/index.md

     double-six dominoes, and two dice)
 * **All Fives** is a traditional dominoes game, where you score points by making the ends add up to a multiple of five.
 (2-4 players, double-six dominoes)
+* **Dominosa** is the classic domino puzzle by O.S.
+Adler where you have to fit the set of dominoes onto a grid of numbers.

 The book of rules includes problems to solve for each puzzle.
 The Blocking Donimoes problems are patterns of dominoes for you to start from, like this: